 4.2.
-There are legal issues to consider in progressing the SCI towards adoption, in relation to satisfying the necessary regulations.
 The preparation of a SCI is a legal requirement of the Planning and Compulsory Purchase Act 2004 (Section 18) as amended by the Planning Act 2008, the Localism Act 2011 and the Neighbourhood Planning Act 2017.

 Financial and Resource Implications